reidchatham/api.reidchatham.com/README.md

 Run command `make docker_build_run` to build and run an instance of the api in a docker container on your machine.
 - Getting started with [Make](https://www.cs.oberlin.edu/~kuperman/help/make.html).

+Also try `docker-compose up`.

+### Launch the server

+Use `make docker_machine_do_launch` to launch to Digital Ocean.

+Then try `make docker_machine_ssh` to ssh into the Digital Ocean Droplet.

+Then `docker-compose up` to run the docker container in the Digital Ocean Droplet.

+Now try navigating to the ip address of your Droplet to see that it's working.
+Better yet try it on a different computer, then you know it's working.

 ## Server
 - Docker: [Get Started with Docker | Docker](https://www.docker.com/get-started)